 - Roast on a baking tray lined with parchment paper for 25-35 minutes.

-- De stem and chop the kale into small pieces (see notes).
+- De stem and chop the kale into small pieces.
+To chop the kale very finely, I suggest using these kitchen shears.
+Add the massaged and rinsed kale to a bowl and chop it very small.
 Add to a colander and massage while running under warm water for about 1-2 minutes.

 - Add the kale, squash, cooked quinoa, pomegranate, pumpkin seeds and almonds to a large bowl.